Actify

 Meeting kickoff script

-Quick thing before we wrap — I want to try something.
+Quick thing before we wrap — I want to try something new.
 Each week, one of us shares a skill or hobby for 10 minutes.
 I'll go first: [your topic].
-Who wants next week?
-No pressure.
+It's completely optional, but who wants to take next week?

 Go first.
 The person who starts sets the vulnerability level.
 If you share something genuine, everyone else will too.